Notes to Monism

 47. Tallant (2013) suggests that the possibility of both gunk as well as junk suggests that the framework of priority needs reconsideration.
 Saucedo (manuscript) defends a plural notion of fundamentality, and argues that the plurality of all things is a fundamental plurality, partly to accommodate both gunk and junk.

 48. Bohn (2012: 216) provides a principle of finite fusion (any two things have a fusion), which, when combined with infinite atoms, will generate junky models.
 But no motivation for restriction composition to the finite case is offered.
-Bohn (forthcoming) advocates composition as identity and argues that this entails unrestricted composition (which of course rules out junk).
+Indeed Bohn (2014) advocates composition as identity and argues that this entails unrestricted composition (which rules out junk).

-49. The argument from heterogeneity equally arises against existence monism (§2), and the replies I will consider are equally available for the existence monist.
+49. The argument from heterogeneity equally arises against existence monism (§2), and the replies we consider are equally available for the existence monist.

-50. Really I think this is just a bad pun on ‘different.’
+50. Really this may be just a bad pun on ‘different.’
 What is true is that nothing can be non-identical to itself.
 What is false is that nothing can be internally qualitatively diverse.

 51. The scenario of heterogeneity all the way down is a gunky scenario (gunk being matter every part of which has proper parts).
 If gunk is possible then it seems that heterogeneity-all-the-way-down must be possible.
 For such constitutes a consistent distribution of properties over gunk.

-52. Here I follow Parsons (2004), who offers examples such as being polka-dotted and being hot at one end and cold at the other, and invokes the possibility of heterogeneity-all-the-way-down to argue against the reductionist view that distributional properties derive from a plurality of homogeneous parts.
+52. This follows Parsons (2004), who offers examples such as being polka-dotted and being hot at one end and cold at the other, and invokes the possibility of heterogeneity-all-the-way-down to argue against the reductionist view that distributional properties derive from a plurality of homogeneous parts.

 54. The idea of using adverbials is lifted from adverbialist theories of perception, such as Chisholm 1957.
 The adverbialist about perception replaces a plurality of objects of experience (sense-data) by a single subject sensing in different manners.
 So when I perceive red here and green there, the adverbialist says that I am sensing-herely red and sensing-therely green.
 Thus Burgess and Rosen (1997: 185–6; see also Johnston 1987, and Hawthorne and Cortens 1995) explain, in skeptical tones: